pantheon-systems/documentation/source/content/dns.md

 ### Why does my domain say "Setup Recommended?"

-If the Platform detects a CNAME record pointed to Pantheon, the **Status** in **Domains / HTTPS** will show as <span class="glyphicons glyphicons-alert text-warning"></span> **Setup Recommended**.
-Click **Details** to find the value detected for the CNAME on the line with `Remove this detected record` in the status.
+The **Status** in **Domains / HTTPS** will show as <span class="glyphicons glyphicons-alert text-warning"></span> **Setup Recommended** when the Platform detects a CNAME record pointed to Pantheon, or when A/AAAA records are not detected.

+Click **Details** to find the values required for A and AAAA records to add, or to find the CNAME detected on the line with `Remove this detected record` in the status.

-Remove the CNAME from the DNS management service to avoid potential issues or interruptions.
+Log in to your DNS provider to make the recommended changes.

 ### Can I override DNS locally?
 Yes!
 You can modify your local `hosts` file, which takes precedence over DNS: